 When it comes to building an audience, I’ve written an enormous amount of articles on that.
 Here are seven recent ones:

-- How to Choose & Use a Board Game Marketing Strategy that Works
+- Choose & Use a Board Game Marketing Strategy that Works

-- How to Rise Above the Noise of the Internet & Get Noticed
+- Rise Above the Noise of the Internet & Get Noticed

-- How to Generate Traffic for Your Board Game Website
+- Generate Traffic for Your Board Game Website

-- How to Build a Mailing List and Send Newsletters as a Board Game Dev
+- Build a Mailing List and Send Newsletters as a Board Game Dev

-- How to Build up a Facebook Page as a Board Game Dev
+- Build up a Facebook Page as a Board Game Dev

-- How to Get Big on Twitter as a Board Game Dev & Revisited in 2018
+- Get Big on Twitter as a Board Game Dev & Revisited in 2018

-- How to Get Big on Instagram as a Board Game Dev
+- Get Big on Instagram as a Board Game Dev

 Even if you don’t click on one of those articles, we can cover the basics here.
 If you’re already validating your market, you’re in good shape.
 That means you can find successful games that are similar to yours.
 You can start by reaching out to their audiences on social media such as Facebook, Twitter, or Instagram.
 Reaching out can involve targeted ads, commenting on people’s posts, or simply following people who follow people like you.